Sajeyson-Dev/Thaumaturges-Ascension/README.md

 # Thaumaturge's Ascension

-**This modpack is a combination of a full adventure with Thaumcraft research system.**
+**This modpack is a combination of a full hardcore adventure with Thaumcraft research system.**

 **Features:**